The kids are out of school and those carefree days of summer are upon us!

 We are experts at rough-in and finish plumbing.
 We can help do-it-your-selfers with any kitchen or bathroom remodel project.

 Washing Machine Hoses: You might find yourself doing more laundry than normal during the summer months.
 Inspect your washing machine hoses for bulges, leaks or cracks and always remove drier lint after every load.
 Make sure your machine far enough away from the wall to prevent the hose from kinking.
 A kinked hose can ultimately lead to cracks and leaks in the hose.
 And as tempting as it may be, never leave your home while the washer is running because if there is a leak in the hose you could come home to a flooded water damaged mess.
 As an extra precaution replace your washing machine hose every three years to avoid a plumbing emergency.
+You should also try to give your washing machine a break every now and then.
+This allows them to rest and not overdo it.

 How are the ducts?

-Just like people, houses sweat too!
+Just like people, houses sweat too.
 In humid weather your duct work may swell up and collect condensation.
 If your drains are not clear this can cause a back-up in your home.
 Leaks in the seams of the duct work can also cause condensation.
 Take time to inspect your attic installation, make sure there is no water in the drain pan.
 If there is water, call for help as it could save your ceiling from extensive water damage.

 Cooking outdoors is lots of fun.
-And since summer is a tasty time to take advantage of stone fruits, and corn on the cob, remember to be careful not to put those items in the garbage disposal.
-Standard garbage disposals usually cannot handle corn husks, corn cobs, bones, fruit pits and other stringy trash like banana peels.
+And since summer is a tasty time to take advantage of stone fruits and corn on the cob remember to be careful not to put those items in the garbage disposal.
+Standard garbage disposals usually cannot handle corn husks, corn cobs, bones, fruit pits, and other stringy trash like banana peels.
 Also avoid clogging your pipes with fats and oils as they can collect in your pipes and prevent the sink from draining properly.
 Run cold water at full pressure for 15 seconds before and after you put anything down the garbage disposal to ensure that you have flushed out the disposal and the drain.
-Never put instant stuffing, potato mixes or similar “just-add-water” foods down the drain—they’ll create an instant clog when you add water.
+Never put instant stuffing, potato mixes, or similar “just-add-water” foods down the drain—they’ll create an instant clog when you add water.

 Maybe you are heading out for vacation.
 Save yourself some money and turn down the temperature on your water heater.
 No sense in paying to heat the water while you are away.
+Turning down your water heater saves you energy.
+Why need hot water in the home when no one is even there?

 Sewer Line Problems